Write a data management plan

 A data management plan (DMP) will help you manage your data, meet funder requirements, and help others use your data if shared.

 The DMPTool is a web-based tool that helps you construct data management plans using templates that address specific funder requirements.
 From within this tool, you can save your plans, access MIT-specific information & resources, and request a review of your DMP by a member of our Data Management Services team.
-To access the MIT-customized DMPTool, choose “Massachusetts Institute of Technology” as your institution to log via Touchstone.
+To access the MIT-customized DMPTool, choose “Massachusetts Institute of Technology” as your institution to log in via Touchstone.

 Alternatively, you can use the questions below and any specific data management requirements from your funding agency to write your data management plan.
 Additional resources for creating plans are also provided below.